[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 1. Segment your customers and personalize your emails

-As cliched and obvious as this sounds, you must segment your customers in order to create tailor-made emails.
+As cliched and obvious as this sounds, you must segment your customers in order to create tailor-made drip campaign examples.
 Relevance is the key to building a winning drip email campaign strategy.
 The customer’s journey should be considered as an important aspect while planning drip campaigns.
-Identify the customer’s pain points and fine-tune your email communications accordingly.
+Identify the customer’s pain points and fine-tune your drip marketing campaign accordingly.
 Doing so will help you strengthen the relationship with the customer and bring optimum results from the emails.

 2. Maintain a consistent send cadence